sighupio/fury-kubernetes-monitoring/katalog/alertmanager-operated/README.md

 # Alertmanager Operated

-Alertmanager handles alerts sent by Prometheus server and routes them to configured receiver integrations such as email, Slack, PageDuty or OpsGenie.
+Alertmanager handles alerts sent by Prometheus server and routes them to configured receiver integrations such as email, Slack, PageDuty, or OpsGenie.
 It helps you to manage alerts flexibly with its grouping, inhibition and silencing features.